 Once there, check the Performance tab to see whether any of your hardware is being used too much: the CPU, memory, disks, or GPU.
 Chances are, your memory might be compromised by malware.

 If you’re not infected and your computer is still slow, check out our course here to improve computer performance.

 3. Has a Mind of Its Own

 Some glitches in your system might appear like your computer has a mind of its own – usually a brief glimpse of a registry change or your mouse moving by itself.
 In most cases, these are just little glitches – a speck of dust on the mousepad, for instance.
+But this could also be one of the computer malware signs.
 If mouse movements are deliberate and make sense, like the mouse moves and opens or closes applications, then you are definitely dealing with a far more serious threat than a dusty mouse pad.

 To disable this kind of remote access, the first thing you should do is disconnect your PC from the internet, disable network drivers so it can’t connect again, and make sure any connectivity options are disabled, e.g. Bluetooth.
 Then, you can start dealing with removing the issue.

 Your computer might crash for no apparent reason.
 Often, software and hardware incompatibility are to blame, but if this is excluded, computer malware infection is a real possibility.
 To see what the crash was caused by, go to Event Viewer by hitting the Windows button on your keyboard and writing “Event” – it should be suggested as the first option.
 Once opened, go to Windows Logs and go through those that are marked as an error.
 This will give you more insight into what caused the crash and help you or your IT team find a solution fast.

 If your computer is suddenly running low on storage, it might be that you have not been paying attention to how much you have left.
 Some malware and viruses, however, are programmed in such a way that they replicate endlessly until they use up all the storage space you have.